+'''

-transformationId Object of class "character", the identifier for the object.
+transforms Object of class "list", where each list item is of class transformMap. transformationId Object of class "character", the identifier for the object.

+'''

 Objects can be created by calls of the form new("transformList",...), by calling the transform method with key-value pair arguments of the form key equals character and value equals function, or by using the constructor transformList.
-See below for details transform, transformMap transformMap-class

-- colnames signature(x = "transformList"): This returns the names of the parameters that are to be transformed. - c signature(x = "transformList"): Concatenate transformLists or regular lists and transformLists. - %on% signature(e1 = "transformList", e2 = "flowFrame"): Perform a transformation using the transformList on a flowFrame or flowSet.
+See below for details c signature(x = "transformList"): Concatenate transformLists or regular lists and transformLists. % on % signature(e1 = "transformList", e2 = "flowFrame"): Perform a transformation using the transformList on a flowFrame or flowSet. '''